-On this day lord Sri Krishna became a qualified cowherd.
+On this day Shri Krishna became a qualified cowherd.
 Before this day, he was a keeper of the calves.

-It is stated in the Karttika-mahatmya section of the Padma Purana:
+It is stated in the Kartika-mahatmya section of the Padma Purana:

 suklastami karttike tu

 smrta gopastami budhaih

 "The eighth lunar day of the bright fortnight of the month of Kartika is known by authorities as Gopastami.
 From that day, Lord Vasudeva served as a cowherd, whereas previously He had tended the calves."